jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Deployment-Type.md

 For the first deployment, the virtual server group will be automatically created in the name of deploy_R_${group id}_${random string} and will be associated with the backend service of specified Load Balancer.

-As the backend service of a Load Balancer can only be associated with a virtual server group, the virtual server group associated with the backend service originally will be replaced by the virtual server group created by default at the time of first deployment, and then be kept and not be subject to any treatment.
+As one load balancer backend service can only associate with one virtual server group, when creating/editing deployment group, please ensure that the selected load balancer backend service is not associated with any virtual server group not related to the deployment group.

 For the first deployment: